The Top 20 Web Development Trends

 Drag-and-drop professional website development?
 It’s a thing

 Drag-and-drop design interfaces are becoming popular with website developers – even those who went to school to learn HTML (or learned on their own).
 For some projects, it’s just easier and takes less time to create.
-That doesn’t mean all projects can be made with no-code tools, but when it works, why not?
+That doesn’t mean all projects and dashboards can be made with no-code tools, but when it works, why not?

 No-code and low-code databases are popular